 The PRO Act protects the basic right to join a union by:

-- 1. Empowering workers to exercise their right to organize; - 2.
-Holding employers accountable for violating workers' rights; and - 3.
-Securing free, fair, and safe union elections.
+- 1. Empowering workers to exercise their right to organize. - 2.
+Holding employers accountable for violating workers' rights. - 3.
+And securing free, fair, and safe union elections.

 Empowering Workers to Exercise Their Right to Organize